ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * The entire device could be spoofed.
 If the Verifier goes to appraise a specific Attester, it might be redirected to a different Attester.
 Use of the 802.1AR Device Identity (DevID) in the TPM ensures that the Verifier's TLS or SSH session is in fact terminating on the right device.

-* A compromised device could respond with a spoofed Attestation Result, that is, a compromised OS could return a fabricated quote.
+* A device with a compromised OS could return a fabricated quote providing spoofed attestation Evidence.

 Protection against spoofed quotes from a device with valid identity is a bit more complex.
 An identity key must be available to sign any kind of nonce or hash offered by the Verifier,